kyoheiu/felix/README.md

 ### Changed

 - Migrated to yaml from toml: New config file will be created at the first launch (In this process you should enter the default command name or choose to use \$EDITOR).
-No more need to keep `config.toml`.
+No need to keep `config.toml`.
 - Add the fallback when config file cannot be read: In such a case, you can use the default Config.
 - HUGE refactoring overall.

 ### Added

 - Horizontal split, in addtion to the vertical split.
-To toggle, press `s`.
+To swtch between them, press `s`.
 - Syntax highlighting (if possible) in previewed texts.
 To turn on, state `syntax_hightlight = true` in `config.toml`. you can also choose your theme, either from the default theme set or your favorite .tmtheme.
-- Enable scrolling in the preview space. `Alt + j / Up` goes down, `Alt + k` goes up.
+- Enable scrolling in the preview space. `Alt + j / Down` goes down, `Alt + Up` goes up.
 Experimental and may have some bugs, and with a big text file the perf issue may arise.
 - Search by keyword.
-Similar to the filter mode, but this feature do not manipulate the item list, just let users jump to the item that matches the keyword, just like Vim's `/`. `n` and `N` after `/` also works.
+Similar to the filter mode, but this feature does not manipulate the item list: Just let users jump to the item that matches the keyword, like Vim's `/`. `n` and `N` after `/` also works.
 - Show permissions on the footer (in unix only).

 For more details, see `CHANGELOG.md`.